nawafAlkhadidi/image_encryption_flutter_app/README.md

 </p>

-Graduation Project - King Abdulaziz University - College of Computing and Information Technology in Rabigh - 2021-2022
+Senior project - King Abdulaziz University - College of Computing and Information Technology in Rabigh - 2021-2022